Magazine of the

 b.)
 A market economy is interested in maximising profit whereby individual agents agree on the conditions and enter a contract of exchange.
 Personal need satisfaction, not reason, is the only driving force during the exchange.

-People can act differently, even contradictorily, but for the very same reasons.
+But planned economies guided by reason can at best try to minimise the commanding tone of the decision makers.
+Paternalism remains an intrinsic aspect to this economic system and there is a simple explanation for this: People can act differently, even contradictorily, but for the very same reasons.
 Equally, they can display the same behaviour but for very different reasons.
 This is the ontology of human freedom.
 Because there is no directive or prescriptive programme for human action and behaviour it is imperative to acknowledge unpredictability as the most basic principle of human behaviour and the development of need satisfaction.
 Consequently, the system that benefits speculation and rewards the speculators, whose prognoses are regularly confirmed, strictly and swiftly serves these unpredictable needs.
 The cultivation of speculation, of irrational human "hunches", becomes the norm, not reason.

 In contrast - and not without Christian undertones - we have what we might term "sermons of reason" where projections, sympathy, and indeed, and ludicrously so, empathy, are meant to compensate for the logical disadvantages of rational rule, in the sense of " Do not do unto others that you would not wish upon yourself".
 Not only does it restrict one's own actions - and correspondingly, the Hippocratic oath only requires doctors not to cause harm - but also one's own maxim is meant to become the maxim for all.